 My experience as a young immigrant in America is the reason that I believe so strongly in public schools.
 We must never overlook some students in the quest to provide an excellent education to others because equal opportunity is not only the heart of American education – it’s the heart of democracy.

 Robert Avossa’s approach to leadership is to engage with and empower parents and educators — a strategy he employed as superintendent of Fulton County Schools, where he expanded access to Advanced Placement courses for all students and created a school governance model that removed layers of bureaucracy and allowed more decisions to be made at school sites by the people closest to the students.
-Now, as superintendent of The School District of Palm Beach County, he is continuing to provide parents, educators and the community with opportunities to have a voice in district and school decisions.
+As superintendent of The School District of Palm Beach County, he continued to provide parents, educators and the community with opportunities to have a voice in district and school decisions.
 In just his first year, Palm Beach schools outperformed the other large districts in Florida in seven of eleven categories tracked by the state’s accountability system.

 Robert Avossa has something in common with many of today’s struggling students: as a child, English was his second language.

 An Italian immigrant, Robert’s family was drawn to America’s economic opportunities and strong public education system.
 For the first four years of his schooling, Robert struggled to learn English.
 During her tenure as superintendent of The School District of Palm Beach County in Florida, he refused to forget what he and his parents faced back then or how many Palm Beach students and their families share similar challenges.